Spartan Plumbing Inc Trucks

 Questions to Ask Before Hiring an Inspector

 Choosing the right home inspector is crucial, especially for first-time buyers.
-Here are five essential questions to ask:
+Here are five key questions to ask:

 1. What is your experience with plumbing inspections?